Brody Dalle: 2012-2015: Solo work

-2018–present: The Distillers reunion
+2018-present: The Distillers reunion

 In January 2018, Dalle shared links from her Twitter account to a newly made Twitter account for The Distillers, as well as a previously established/archival Instagram account for the band.
 A teaser video was put up across all platforms, confirming the return of the band.

 Personal life

 In 1995, at the age of 16, Dalle met 30-year-old Rancid frontman Tim Armstrong when both of their bands played at Summersault.
 She was with the band Sourpuss at the time.
 She moved to Los Angeles in 1997 to be with Armstrong, and they married later that year.
 They went through a bitter divorce in 2003, after Armstrong saw a picture of Dalle kissing Queens of the Stone Age frontman Josh Homme in an issue of Rolling Stone magazine; she and Homme would later marry.
 Rancid's 2003 album Indestructible featured songs such as "Fall Back Down" that dealt with the divorce and Armstrong's feelings towards it.
 Dalle has said that Armstrong was very controlling of her and that it took her three years to leave him.
-When she finally did, he and his friends criticised Dalle in the press, and she claims he threatened the male members of the Distillers and blacklisted anyone associated with them.
-After her divorce, Dalle reverted to using the surname of her favourite actress, Béatrice Dalle.
+When she finally did, he and his friends criticized Dalle in the press, and she claims he threatened the male members of the Distillers and blacklisted anyone associated with them.
+After her divorce, Dalle reverted to using the surname of her favorite actress, Béatrice Dalle.

 During her separation from Armstrong, Dalle reconnected with Queens of the Stone Age frontman Josh Homme, having previously met him at Lollapalooza in 1996 when he was 23 and she was 17; she was still dating Armstrong at the time.
 The two began dating, which led to a backlash from Armstrong and his fans.
 Homme claimed to have received multiple death threats from Armstrong's fans.
 Dalle married Homme on 3 December 2005.
 They have a daughter named Camille Harley Joan Homme (born 17 January 2006) and two sons named Orrin Ryder Homme (born 12 August 2011) and Wolf Dillon Reece Homme (born 13 February 2016).

 Dalle filed for legal separation in November 2019 and divorce a month later, citing Homme's alcoholism and drug abuse; he subsequently entered rehab, but over the following months, he and Dalle accused each other of domestic violence and had restraining orders filed.
-During court proceedings over their competing domestic violence restraining orders in January 2022, Dalle testified that Homme headbutted her so hard she "saw stars" and said he fantasised about murdering her.
+Dalle requested that restraining orders be filed against him on behalf of their sons in September 2021, alleging physical and emotional abuse, but was denied by two judges.
+In 2023, Homme won sole custody of the children and was granted a restraining order against Dalle after it was discovered that her new boyfriend had forged the children's signatures on certain legal documents.